dustinpfister/hexo_sitesource/source/_posts/canvas-box-class.md

 ---
 title: Making and playing with a simple 2d Box class
-date: 2017-07-15 16:38:00
-tags: [js,canvas]
+tags: [js, canvas]
-layout: post
+id: 28
 categories: canvas
+date: 2017-07-24 16:38:00
 ---

 The concept of a simple 2d Box class is something that I keep coming back to.
-Because a lot of applications have to do with manipulation of simple 2d areas on a screen, having a solid understanding of 2d geometry is important.
+Because a lot of applications have to do with manipulation of simple 2d areas on a screen, as such having a solid understanding of this aspect of 2d geometry is important.

-Taking the time to make a box class strikes me as something that is a goos example of an exercise of sorts that can often progress into an interesting project of some kind.
+Taking the time to make a box class strikes me as something that is a good example of an exercise of sorts that can often progress into an interesting project of some kind.
 It has helped me gain a better understand of 2d geometry, and also the nature of a class.

 <!-- more -->